aptos-foundation/AIPs/aips/aip-x.md

 ## High-level Overview

+### Motivation
+If a normal transaction specifies "how" an action should be performed, an intent specifies "what" the desired outcome of the action should be.
+At its core, it is an object signed by a user that contains certain constraints and conditions that must be satisfied by a valid solution.
+Intents are "journey-agnostic".
+As long as the ideal outcome is reached and valid according to the user, the execution specifics do not matter.

+Intents rely on the existence of "solvers", entities whose job it is to provide solutions to intents.
+Solvers help find solutions to user-desired outcomes, and can get paid for doing so.

+This has a couple key benefits for users and developers:

+- It pushes sophistication and cognitive overhead from users / clients to more specialized entities
+- It allows other entities to compete to provide the best solution for a user, often resulting in better execution / prices
+- It can simplify and speed up cross-chain interactions by pushing risk to "relayers" or "fillers" in exchange for a small fee.
+- Intents are inherently secure, since the outcome signed by the user must match the outcome of the solution.
+However, ensuring that this is possible typically requires an "intent settlement network".

+Intent is a particular concept for Aptos because Move has a unique way of encoding on chain assets.
+With Move, you can represent

+### Overview
+In the proposed intent framework, we see a couple of parties involved:
+1. Intent Creator (User): User will need to offer on chain resources they owned subject to a specific unlock condition.
+2. Intent Contract (dApp): A certain dApp will need to provide programmbale condition when the certain asset could be unlocked.
+3. Intent Solver System: A system will need to monitor the all the intents that's available and create transactions if it finds a lucrative intent.
+Solver will need to understand the Intent Contract to find out the proper solution.
+4. Intent Verification Framework: Aptos Framework will need to make sure resources can only be unlocked to the solution provider when the post condition contract is executed successfully.

+A typical user flow of intent should look like the following:
+1. User creates an intent suggesting:
+    - The asset it's going to offer.
+    - The post condition contract when the asset could be released to the solver.
+    - At the beginning we may integrate this creation process to the wallet with a set of known intent contracts.
+However, supporting 3rd party intent contract remains unknown to me.
+2. Intent needs to be broadcasted to the interested solver.
+    - In our initial implementation, intent creation could be done by executing a transaction.
+Such transaction can then emit an event to an event stream that solvers can subscribe themselves to.
+3. Intent Solver will maintain a local pool of intents for each type of intent contract and sythesize a path that would meet the exchange contract.
+4. Intent Solver will sign and submit transactions to process the intent.
+    - In our initial implementation, intent resolution is implemented first come first serve based.
+The first transaction that can resolve the intent will be able to get the resources wrapped in the intent.
+    - Intent resolution will be done by aptos framework code to make sure the solver did meet the condition listed in the intent contract.

+Aptos Labs will be responsible for implementing:
+1. A set of intent contracts to ramp up the system.
+2. Framework code for creating and validating intents.
+3. (TBD) SDK/Wallet support for creating an intent transaction.

+Aptos Labs is looking for potential partners to work on intent solver.

+## Impact

+With this design, we can develop a generic trading protocol between arbitray Move values that would allow us to build a robust and composable market between all asset types with flexible trading options that's comparable to those in tradfi.

+To get started, we can then use those building blocks to build trading intents between:
+- FA to FA order
+- Object to FA order
+- FA to Object order
+- Object to Object order

+Specifically for FA order, the intent contract can be implemented in various different ways, such as:
+1. Simple limit order
+2. Order which amount is a function over time.
+3. Order which amount is a function over oracle value.

+Since the framework is parameterized by those type parameters, we can even imagine trading other types of programmable Move resources.
+For example, one future direction would be to standarize the borrow/lending operation by issueing an NFT upon certain operations.
+Then we can implement intents such as:
+- Flashloan at this rate or lower
+- Variable-rate borrow position with Z APR or lower
+- APR between amount X and Y

+By declaring the intent to be trading FA that you own into a NFT that performs those certain operations.
+This could even bring up a entirely new sets of credit agencies to rate the credibility of each liquidity provider given those certain lending/borrowing NFTs.

+All those benefits can help us build a more composable DeFi ecosystem.
+Users no longer need to specify which protocol they would like to use.
+This would also incentize for a solution market to find out the right trading solution.
+Trading, borrowing and lending could be unified under this one framework of offering and claiming process.

+## Alternative Solutions

+## Specification and Implementation Details

 We see intent as a programmable lock for on chain assets.
 Meaning:
 - One party can declare:
   - Type of Asset they would like to trade in